Kosmas-Giannoutakis/AdaptiveMappings/README.md

-Of course.
-A great README is essential for any open-source project.
-Here is a comprehensive README file written in Markdown, suitable for your project's GitHub repository.
-It explains the concept, provides clear usage examples, and includes an API reference.

----

 # Adaptive Mappings for SuperCollider

 A custom method library for real-time feature analysis and intuitive signal mapping in SuperCollider, designed specifically for the speed and fluidity of live coding.